 The Bank holds collateral or other credit enhancements to mitigate credit risk associated with financial assets.
-The Bank holds financial instrument of AED 2.2 billion for which no loss allowance is recognised because of collateral at 31 December 2022 (31 December 2021: AED 3.4 billion).
+The Bank holds financial instrument of AED 3.5 billion for which regulatory minimum LGD is applied (i.e. 1% for fully cash secured or 5% fully collateralised other than cash) at 31 December 2023 (31 December 2022: AED 2.2 billion).